jgillich/crystal-ssg/README.md

 ## Why another static site generator?

 Mkdocs is the perfect SSG for documentation, except for one major flaw: It's slow.
 Large sites take >30 seconds to build.
+Most other SSGs also don't scale well.

 Hugo is very fast, but it lacks the simplicity of mkdocs because pages in Hugo must have frontmatter.
-I'm also not a huge fan of Hugo's templating language.

 Plus, this is a fun project to work on.
 Yes, I am [not the first one](https://jamstack.org/generators/) to feel this way. =)